FAA AI in Aviation Safety: How Artificial Intelligence and Advanced Flight Systems Are Transforming Operations

 - Interface standards: Creating guidelines for AI systems to interface with existing ATM systems and hardware.

 These efforts are supported by the NextGen modernization program, which aims to enhance the interoperability of digital systems and align AI integration with future airspace operations.
+For operators, the practical impact of this standardization includes changes to how navigation fees are calculated and processed as digital ATM systems become more interconnected.

 4. Safety Assurance and Risk Management